1st Street station (Los Angeles Metro): Station

-Breezy and Delightful is a kinetic sculpture artwork by Paul Tzanetopoulos, installed at First Street Station.
-The project draws inspiration from the variety of patterns found in cultural artifacts, particularly textile designs.
-Tzanetopoulos highlights designs that reflect the unique cultural heritage of the diverse communities in Long Beach.
+Breezy and Delightful is a kinetic sculpture artwork by Paul Tzanetopoulos, installed in the station platform.
+Tzanetopoulos focused on designs that expresses the culture of the communities in Long Beach.
 The artwork features rotating, wind-driven kinetic sculptures mounted in the pylons on the station platform.
 Each pair of counter-rotating disks is perforated with graphic patterns, allowing sea breeze and sunlight to animate the designs and the shadows cast on the platform.
 The cut-out graphic patterns were inspired by Tzanetopoulos' ongoing body of work based on Marcel Duchamp's Roto Series, which uses graphic elements and illusions of 3-dimensional and conceptual structures.
-These rotating sculptures illustrate Duchamp's concepts and are part of Tzanetopoulos' larger interactive installation series, which also features a graphic CD reader designed to musically describe the Roto Series and other works in a similar graphic style.
+These rotating sculptures illustrate Duchamp's concepts and are part of Tzanetopoulos' larger interactive installation series.